 Facial Plastic and Reconstructive Surgery Clinical Services

 Our facial plastic and reconstructive surgeons, including Danielle Eytan, MD, and Judy W. Lee, MD, provide a wide range of patient services.
-We offer cosmetic procedures for aging skin to surgical treatment for nasal obstruction to reconstruction for basal and squamous cell skin cancers, rhinoplasty, and craniofacial surgery including cleft lip, cleft palate, microtia, and other ear malformations.
+We offer cosmetic procedures for aging skin, surgical treatment for nasal obstruction, reconstruction for basal and squamous cell skin cancers, rhinoplasty, and craniofacial surgery including cleft lip, cleft palate, microtia, and other ear malformations.

 We also provide multidisciplinary treatment for patients with early or chronic facial paralysis.
 Our Facial Paralysis and Reanimation Center is one of the few specialty centers that perform masseteric nerve transfer and free tissue transfer for the treatment of chronic facial paralysis.
 Learn more our services for adults with facial nerve paralysis.